yahelil/Elgamal-Voting-Ballot/README.md

   Mixers verified: True
   ```
-- If cheating is detected: (for example mixer 1 and 3 cheated)
+- If cheating is detected: (for example, mixer 1 and 3 cheated)
   ```
   Verifying x mixers...